Just Berry Plants

 Plant your red raspberry bramble in slightly acidic soil with a pH of 5.8 and 6.8.
 Your soil must be fertile and drain well, retaining enough moisture for your plant to thrive.
 Keep weeds away.

-We stock volcanic rock dust, which contains organic minerals and trace elements to boost soil health and increase important micro-organisms essential for healthy soil.
+volcanic rock dust contains trace elements and organic minerals to boost your soil’s health and increase essential micro-organisms.

 Watering